TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-vpn-p2s-tsg/solution-error-disconnect-request-received.md

 The general elements of this error are:

-1. The ustomer is using OpenVPN with Azure VPN Client
+1. The customer is using OpenVPN with Azure VPN Client
 2. The point-to-site client connects with no issues, but after 20 to 60 seconds, it disconnects unexpectedly
 3. The point-to-site logs on the Gateway say, "Disconnect request received <= Remote initiated," confirming that the issue is on client side
 4. But client logs say, "The operation was cancelled by the user," although the user didn't cancel the operation